melissamcewen/uniquepetz/src/vm-tips.md

 - Back up your Petz often, especially if you're messing with Petz A or other similar tools
 - If your Petz game loses all the toys in playscene, you may need to reset the registry using RegEdit.
 The keys are in "HKEY_CLASSES_ROOT\VirtualStore\MACHINE\SOFTWARE\PF.Magic"
 - My Windows 10 Virtual Machine often has mysterious slowness that only resolves when I restart my Mac.

+## Older games
+I could never get Oddballz to run on DosBox on my Mac, but for some reason putting the DosBox in a Wineskin Wrapper works.
+[Acid Trip](http://kutheraver.com/acidtrip/) has a preconfigured DosBox for Oddballz available, but I find it performs a bit better if you just download a [regular windows 3.1 for DosBox](https://archive.org/details/msdos_win3_1) and then install Oddballz in it.
+This all should work for older games like Petz 1 as well.